-Important Staff Changes for IPNI India Programme
+Important Staff Changes for IPNI India Program

-he International Plant Nutrition Institute (IPNI) has announced a series of significant changes to the India Programme staff.
+he International Plant Nutrition Institute (IPNI) has announced a series of significant changes to the India Program staff.
 The announcement came from IPNI President Dr. Terry L. Roberts and Dr. Adrian Johnston, IPNI Vice President, Asia and Oceania Group.

-Effective January 1, 2009, Dr. Kaushik Majumdar will be appointed to the position of Director of the India Programme.
+Effective January 1, 2009, Dr. Kaushik Majumdar was appointed to the position of Director of the India Program.
 Dr. Majumdar succeeds Dr. K.N.
-Tiwari, who served as Director of the India Programme since 1998 and retires from IPNI effective December 31, 2008.
-IPNI leaders also announce the appointment of two new Deputy Directors in India.
-Dr. Harmandeep Singh Khurana will have responsibility in India-West Zone, while Dr. T. Satyanarayana will work in India-South Zone and Sri Lanka.
-Dr. T. Nagendra Rao resigned from the India Programme staff in October 2008.
+Tiwari, who served as Director of the India Program since 1998 and retired from IPNI effective December 31, 2008.
+IPNI leaders also announced the appointment of two new Deputy Directors in India.
+Dr. Harmandeep Singh Khurana will have responsibility in India-West Region, while Dr. T. Satyanarayana will work in India-South Region and Sri Lanka.
+Dr. T. Nagendra Rao resigned from the India Program staff in October 2008.

-Dr. Majumdar is a native of West Bengal and has served as IPNI Deputy Director, India-East Zone, since 1999.
+Dr. Majumdar is a native of West Bengal and served as IPNI Deputy Director, India-East Zone, since 1999.
 He received his B.Sc.(Ag) Hons. degree from Visva-Bharati University in 1984, M.Sc.
-(Ag) in Agriculture Chemistry and Soil Science from Bidhan Chandra Krishi Viswavidyalaya (BCKV) in 1987, and Ph.D. from Rutgers University in Soil Mineralogy and
+(Ag) in Agriculture Chemistry and Soil Science from Bidhan Chandra Krishi Viswavidyalaya (BCKV) in 1987, and Ph.D. from Rutgers University in Soil Mineralogy and Soil Chemistry in

-Soil Chemistry in 1993.
+1993.
 Dr. Majumdar returned to BCKV as a research associate in 1994, and then joined the Potash Research Institute of India from 1995 to 1999 where he worked on K mineralogy and dynamics in Indian soils.
-Since joining IPNI, Dr. Majumdar has been based in Kolkata and actively involved in all aspects of program activities in eastern India and Bangladesh.
+Dr. Majumdar has been based in Kolkata.
+Beginning in 2009, he will work from an office in New Delhi and take responsibility for Northeast India and Bangladesh, in addition to his role as Director, India Program.